| Understanding Low Vision

 Patients are then examined by a doctor who can prescribe optical devices.
 During rehabilitation, patients can borrow devices from the clinic to practice with before purchasing their own.

 Patients and their families learn about adaptations they can make at home.
 Lighting is an important consideration.
 In general, someone with low vision needs more light evenly flooding a room and extra light in task areas.
 Glare, shadowy dark areas, and pools of light should be avoided.
 The type of bulb—halogen, fluorescent, or incandescent—can also make a difference.
 Simply using contrasting solid colors can improve a home's safety and enhance independence.

 - Pour coffee into a white mug.

-- Avoid glass plates and drinking glasses because they will appear invisible.
+- Avoid glass plates and drinking glasses because they may appear invisible.

 - Wrap colored tape around pot handles.

-- Put safety tape on edges of stairs; paint landings a color that contrasts with stairs.
+- Put safety tape on edges of stairs and paint landings a color that contrasts with the stairs.

 - Set a dark colored chair against a light colored wall.